 - Hormones synthesized from omega-6 fatty acids upregulate inflammation.

 What does it mean?
-It means that we need carefully to choose what do we put in the mouth.
+We need to choose what we put in our mouths carefully.

 Foods Containing Omega-6 Fatty Acids